yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Indexed-Search/search/faceted-search.md

 ﻿# Faceted Search Overview and Configuration

-Faceted search (sometimes also called faceted navigation) allows users to navigate through a web site by applying filters for categories, attributes, price ranges and so on.
-The main idea behind faceted search is to present the attributes of the documents of the previous search result as filters, which can be used by the user to narrow down search results along with calculate statistical counts to aid.
+Faceted search (sometimes also called faceted navigation) allows users to navigate through a website by applying filters for categories, attributes, price ranges, and so on.
+The main idea behind faceted search is to present the attributes of the documents of the previous search result as filters, which can be used by the user to narrow down search results, along with calculating statistical counts to aid.

-For example, we need to query for all the shirts that are in color blue.
-The search engine has configured a facet on a category and one on the color attribute.
-Therefore, the search query will be executed using these 2 facets.
-The search result will return the entries that are aggregated both in the category facet with the shirt category ID and in the color facet with the value blue.
+For example, let's assume we need to query for all blue shirts.
+The search engine has a facet configured on the category category level, and another one on the color attribute level.
+This way, the search query will be executed using these two facets.
+The search result will return the entries that are aggregated both in the category facet with the shirt category ID and in the color facet with the value *blue*.

 ![Faceted search example](media/02-faceted-search.png)